manorrock/azure-examples/container/tomcat/README.md

-# Deploy a custom Tomcat and deploy it on Azure Container Instance
+# Deploy a custom Tomcat to Azure Container Instances

 ## Prerequisites